Floorp-Projects/Floorp/dom/docs/scriptSecurity/xray_vision.rst

 Xrays for JavaScript objects
 ----------------------------

-Until recently, `built-in JavaScript objects that are not part of the DOM </en-US/docs/Web/JavaScript/Reference/Global_Objects>`__, such as ``Date``, ``Error``, and ``Object``, did not get Xray vision when accessed by more-privileged code.
+Until recently, built-in JavaScript objects that are not part of the DOM, such as
+``Date``, ``Error``, and ``Object``, did not get Xray vision when accessed by more-privileged code.